micheallisa/basic-projects-in-python/README.md

 # basic-projects-in-python
-just some basic projects in python for practise
+just some basic projects in python for practice run these if you want